 Dr. Seuss 2702

-Dr. Seuss was a stray who was rescued from a high kill shelter in Texas.
+Dr. Seuss was a stray who was rescued from a high-kill shelter in Texas.
 He traveled to his foster home in Virginia on Jan.
 14, 2023.
-He is heartworm positive and will be treated at SSR's expense.
-He also needs to be neutered.
+He is heartworm-positive and will be treated at SSR's expense.

-Dr. Seuss loves attention and belly rubs and would probably do best with another dog who doesn't mind sharing or even as an only dog.
-He does fine with the resident GSD and even though he is half her size, he can boss her around by taking her food and water and toys and bed.
+Dr. Seuss LOVES attention and belly rubs and would probably do best with other, smaller dogs who don't mind sharing or even as an only dog.